alketola/harbour-ostos/README.md

   At the moment they are arranged by state, yellow items come first, then reds and finally greens.
   Then the order is by database rowid, which means newest first... which in practise is not all nice.

-This is still my first QT QUICK project.

 Further notes on the version
 - The earlier front page problem is about the shop selector combo box value, when leaving the edit dialog, and the current shop global.
 Now the current shop is set to '*' when leaving edit dialog.
 Not all fixed...
 - Front page refreshing now done via timer, which is a threaded implementation that works glitchless... but is a bit slow, you can see it.
-- Animations are missing, TBD
+- Animations are deemed not necessary
-- Better icons and graphics TBD
 - Test cases are missing

- It's quite usable but not finished.
-I will study more Qt when I have more time. :-D
+This is my Qt/QML/Silica study project.